mandar00/TasksApp/README.md

 # TASKLY

-## One Task App Fpr all Your needs
+## One Task App For all Your needs

 ### Built With